neumino/neumino.github.io/_posts/2016-10-30-incomplete-kernel-update.md

 ---
 {% include JB/setup %}

+_These are quick notes to fix my system after a incomplete kernel update._

 During a system update, my workstation suddenly shut down (hardware failure).
 I was working on something else during the update, so I had no idea when the update was aborted.
 When I tried to boot again, I was greeted with this error: